-- (a) Effective the first day of the first full pay period after the date of ratification of the MOA, all wage scales in Appendix A which were in effective on June 30, 2019 shall be increased by two percent (2%).
-The new rates shall be rounded to the nearest whole cent or dollar as applicable. - (b) Effective the first day of the first full pay period after July 1, 2020, all wage scales in Appendix A which were in effect on June 30, 2020 shall be increased by two percent (2%).
-The new rates shall be rounded to the nearest whole cent or dollar as applicable. - (c) Effective the first day of the first full pay period after July 1, 2021, all wage scales in Appendix A which were in effect on June 30, 2021 shall be increased by two percent (2%).
+(a) Effective July 1, 2022, all wage scales in Appendix A which were in effective on June 30, 2022 shall be increased by \$0.25 per hour.
+The resulting rates of pay will then be increased by a further 3.24%.
 The new rates shall be rounded to the nearest whole cent or dollar as applicable.

+(b) Effective July 1, 2023, all wage scales in Appendix A which were in effect on June 30, 2023 shall be increased by 5.5%.
+The new rates shall be rounded to the nearest whole cent or dollar as applicable.

+(c) Effective July 1, 2024, all wage scales in Appendix A which were in effect on June 30, 2024 shall be increased by 2%.
+The new rates shall be rounded to the nearest whole cent or dollar as applicable.

+(d) The above wage increases shall be adjusted pursuant to Letter of Understanding 3: Cost of Living Adjustment in the 2022-2025 BCGEU Common Agreement.

-These wage increases shall apply to all current employees who are members of the bargaining unit on the date of ratification of the applicable local agreement.
+These wage increases shall apply to all current employees who are members of the bargaining unit on the date of ratification of the applicable local agreement and any employees who retired on or after July 1, 2022.